 Is flexibility a form of training useful only for gymnasts and yoga enthusiasts?
 At Freeletics, we say definitely not.
-In fact, flexibility is necessary for optimal performance.
 Be it weight lifting, running, bodyweight or simply performing everyday tasks, with so many positive effects on your body, it’s worth dedicating some training time to improving your flexibility.
 In this article we will take a look at why flexibility is important, what makes some more flexible than others and the various types of flexibility training you can practice.

 Why is flexibility important for an athlete?

 Flexibility is an important component of physical fitness and has many positive effects on the body.
 For instance, it improves mobility, posture, muscle coordination, reduces the risk of injuries and muscle soreness.
 It even leads to a better overall “shape”.
 It mainly increases your range of motion and makes it easier for you to perform certain exercises.
 Flexibility can occur not just through stretching but also through foam rolling or daily exercises.
 Basically, stretching before working out increases blood flow in the muscles.
 If you don’t work on your flexibility regularly, muscles shorten with time: best example is the hip flexor because we’re sitting too much.
 Limited flexibility feels like “stiffness”, restricts you in your daily life and when you’re exercising.